MAAP-Project/maap-eclipseche-ops/setup-commands-v7-microk8s.md

 sudo microk8s.enable registry

 # Edit ingress daemonset to set ingress class back to nginx, change `--ingress-class=public` to `--ingress-class=nginx`.
 Not sure why it's called public in 1.20, but it breaks the default settings in other components if it's not `nginx`
-microk8s.kubectl edit daemonset -n ingress nginx-ingress-microk8s-controller
+kubectl edit daemonset -n ingress nginx-ingress-microk8s-controller

-# Set up cluster at this point
+# Set up the microk8s cluster.
+This sequence of steps should be run for each worker node you want to add to the cluster.
-microk8s add-node # on head machine
+# Run this command on the head machine
+microk8s add-node
-microk8s join... # on worker machine
+# The following output should return.
+Run this on a worker machine:
+microk8s join <master>:<port>/<token>
+# Once all worker machines are joined, verify the nodes are listed:
-microk8s.kubectl get nodes # verify!
+kubectl get nodes

 # Create a new namespace for the cert-manager
-microk8s.kubectl create namespace cert-manager
+kubectl create namespace cert-manager

 # Apply the official yaml file
-microk8s.kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.2.0/cert-manager.yaml
+kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.2.0/cert-manager.yaml

 # Install chectl
 bash <(curl -sL  https://www.eclipse.org/che/chectl/)